prajwal-choudhari-comprinno/tevico-community/README.md

 ## To install all entities
 tevico install

-## To install all communications
+## To install all channels
-tevico install communications
+tevico install channels

 ## To install all platforms
 tevico install platforms